-Going into the 2013-2014 school year we have about 68 students, and we currently have seven teachers, five Karenni and two foreign teachers at the school.
+Going into the 2013-2014 school year we have about 68 students, and we currently have six teachers, five Karenni and one foreign teacher at the school.

 The school offers a 4 year program (Licentiate of theology) to students who have completed their high school studies and who have exhibited a desire and ambition to learn more about the Gospel.
 Most of the students plan to enter the mission field or become pastors inside of Myanmar after they graduate.
 The program is designed to give them a thorough understanding of the Bible and also to build their abilities to defend the Christian faith.

-In their travels throughout Myanmar, the students will encounter many people of the Animist and Buddhist faith.
+In their travels throughout Myanmar, the students will encounter many people of different faith like the Animist and Buddhist.
 Both of these religions, especially the Buddhist religion, are difficult to convert to Christianity and it is important that the students are well equipped before they reach their field.